 We work collaboratively with government departments and other NGOs, to ensure programme participants are able to access the services available to them.

-The 14 rai of land in the Garden of Friendship, is used for growing rice, planting vegetables, herbs and fruit trees and for raising ducks, chickens and fish.
+The 14 rai of land in the Garden of Friendship, is used for growing rice, planting vegetables, herbs and fruit trees and for raising chickens and fish.
 The produce is used to offset the costs of buying food from outside and the excess is sold.
 The men who live in the family homes work the land and are assisted by patients and residents, whose health has improved and who have acquired more mobility.
-The families in residence raise frogs and cultivate their own gardens next to their homes.
+The families in residence cultivate their own gardens next to their homes.